Edward-Upton/CS261-Software-Engineering/server/README.md

   - `"participants": [string] | [User]` - array of participant users in the event.
   - `"feedback": [Field]` - feedback fields of event.
 - JSON Response:
-  - `"event": object` - the new event object.
+  - `"event": Event` - the new event object.
 - Example Request:

 ```